Cottages of Boone face continued scrutiny after Sept. 14 untreated wastewater discharge

 E. Coli, which comes from animal feces, can come from livestock or other animals defecating near waterways.
 Hill said farmers in the High Country follow regulations closely and that there really is not any e.
 Coli leaching from livestock into the Watauga River.

 Although civil penalties from the NCDEQ are a beginning, Hill said he hopes in the future the Cottages are held to compliance and cease polluting the community’s waterways.
-In the meantime, he said he and MountainTrue, an environmental nonprofit with which he works, are looking into legal options to address the continuing issues with the Cottages.
+In the meantime, he said he and MountainTrue, an environmental nonprofit with which he works, are looking into legal options to address the continuing issues with the Cottages of Boone.

 Marisa Mecke is a Report for America corps member for Mountain Times Publications.
 Report for America is a national nonprofit service program which places journalists in local newsrooms to report on undercovered issues.